intermine/im-docs/docs/get-started/tutorial/index.rst

 We will load genome annotation data for *P. falciparum* from PlasmoDB

-* genes, mRNAs, exons and their chromosome locations - in GFF3 format:
+* genes, mRNAs, exons and their chromosome locations - in GFF3 format
 * chromosome sequences - in FASTA format

 Data integration